hotwired/turbo-site/_source/handbook/02_drive.md

 - `back` in restoration visits.
 - `none` in replace visits.

-You can use this attribute to animate the transition between pages:
+You can use this attribute to customize the animations that are performed during a transition:

 ```css
 html[data-turbo-visit-direction="forward"]::view-transition-old(sidebar):only-child {